sigp/lighthouse/book/src/slashing-protection.md

 please check the other client's documentation for instructions.

-When importing an interchange file, you still need to import the validator keystores themselves separately, using the instructions about [importing keystores into Lighthouse](./validator-import-launchpad.md).
+When importing an interchange file, you still need to import the validator keystores themselves separately, using the instructions for [importing keystores into Lighthouse](./validator-import-launchpad.md).

 ---